Automated Reinforcement Learning: An Overview: Hyper-Parameter Optimization

 In \cite{dong2018hyperparameter}, hyper-parameters optimization for object tracking algorithms is modeled as RL and Normalized Advantage Functions \cite{gu2016continuous} is used to learn a policy network that receives a state and returns the optimal hyper-parameters settings for a particular object tracking algorithm.
-Most of these algorithms produce a heat map in the search region showing the probable location of objects.
-The combination of this heat map, the parameters of the object tracking algorithm and the appearance features like RGB-color constitute the state, and the reward is the tracking accuracy.
+The state combines the tracker's search-region heat map, its parameters, and appearance features, and the reward is the tracking accuracy.

 One important research direction in robotics is domain randomization.
-Domain randomization is a technique to use a simulation model to provide a policy for real environment.
-In other words, when training in real environment is not practical, domain randomization helps to derive a policy that maximizes the total expected return over a set of MDP obtained from the same distribution.
-The parameters of this MDP distribution are usually fixed and predefined, however, fixed parameters might not be sufficient for some environments.
-For this reason, Cross Entropy Method is used to learn these parameters in \cite{vuong2019pick}.
-In this method, the policy parameters function is a function of MDP distribution parameters and optimal policy parameters are derived by PPO.
-The MDP parameters are acquired by maximizing discounted return of following the optimal policy in real environment.
+Domain randomization trains over a distribution of simulated MDPs to obtain a policy for the real environment; because fixed distribution parameters are not always adequate, cross-entropy search is used to learn them in \cite{vuong2019pick}.
+In this method, the policy parameters function is a function of MDP distribution parameters, and optimal policy parameters are derived by PPO.
+The MDP parameters are acquired by maximizing the discounted return of following the optimal policy in a real environment.

 Application of RL in different domains requires special consideration for tuning the hyper-parameters.
-For instance, in \cite{ottoni2020tuning}, RL is leveraged to solve Sequential Ordering Problem (SOP) - a variant of TSP with a precedence constraint.
-Tuning parameters in this work are performed by testing different RL algorithms including SARSA and Q-learning, different reward definition and some different values for $\epsilon$ in $\epsilon$-greedy.
+For instance, in \cite{ottoni2020tuning}, RL is leveraged to solve the Sequential Ordering Problem (SOP) - a variant of TSP with a precedence constraint.
+Tuning parameters in this work is performed by testing different RL algorithms, including SARSA and Q-learning, different reward definitions, and some different values for $\epsilon$ in $\epsilon$-greedy.
 This configuration of the algorithm is used to solve SOP.